Flint Accused Of Violating Agreement To Replace Lead Service Lines

 They have filed a formal motion asking for a federal judge to force the Michigan city to comply with the agreement.

-State and local authorities reached a settlement last March with advocacy groups to spend up to $100 million to replace thousands of water lines within three years in Flint.
+State and local authorities reached a settlement in March with advocacy groups to spend nearly $100 million to replace thousands of water lines within three years in Flint.
 It was approved by a federal judge and also requires that authorities make sure residents have filters installed and provide status reports about the program's progress.

 The agreement was seen as a significant victory for people struggling for years with unsafe water.
-It originated from a lawsuit filed in January 2016 by a Flint resident named Melissa Mays and three groups — the National Resources Defense Council, the American Civil Liberties Union of Michigan and Concerned Pastors for Social Action.
+It originated from a lawsuit filed in January 2016 by Flint resident Melissa Mays and three groups — the National Resources Defense Council, the American Civil Liberties Union of Michigan and Concerned Pastors for Social Action.

-The lead issue in Flint began in 2014, when officials switched its water source as a cost-saving measure, but failed to treat the water with corrosion controls.
+The lead issue in Flint began in 2014, when officials switched its water source as a cost-saving measure but failed to treat the water with corrosion controls.
 This damaged the city's pipes and caused lead to leach into the water, creating health issues for the city's residents.

 "The amount of lead being found in Flint's drinking water has declined since the city's water source was switched and additional anti-corrosion [chemicals] have been added to Flint's tap water," Michigan Radio reported.
-"However, lead can still be found in higher than normal levels in some Flint homes."
+"However, lead can still be found in higher-than-normal levels in some Flint homes."

-The agreement also requires authorities to examine water service lines for 18,000 Flint households within three years, and replace them if they are made of lead or galvanized steel.
+The agreement also requires authorities to examine water service lines for 18,000 Flint households within three years and to replace them if they are made of lead or galvanized steel.
 They have replaced nearly 5,500 service lines so far, according to data released by the mayor.

 Nine months after the settlement, the plaintiffs say the city of Flint and its administrator are falling short of their obligations.
-In a motion filed at the U.S. District Court for Michigan's eastern district on Wednesday, it says "plaintiffs cannot know whether the City is administering the Agreement's pipe replacement program in a comprehensive and health-protective way."
+In a motion filed at the U.S. District Court for Michigan's Eastern District on Wednesday, it says that "plaintiffs cannot know whether the City is administering the Agreement's pipe replacement program in a comprehensive and health-protective way."

 The agreement requires the officials to submit regular status reports, but according to the plaintiffs, "all of the City's status reports have been late, incomplete, inaccurate, or a combination thereof."